eric1foard/quick-budget/README.md

 -- ✓ Make the save button look nicer.
 -- ✓ Add a loading image for while the GET requests are being made.
--- ✓ Add something after user saves using sweetalert -- Add a close button to the signup modal
--- Track if user has made changes.
+-- ✓ Add something after user saves using sweetalert -- ✓ Track if user has made changes.
 If they have, warn them before leaving page.
+-- ✓ Add a close button to the signup modal
+-- Use only sweetalert react package?

 - new branch:
 -- Add in id's